 And then for a couple of months, I avoided driving with him at all.
 I was worried that something would happen.
 Of course everybody cared for Mangwana, we didn't want anybody to lose anyone's life.
 So that's why the negotiations were all moved to a secret location.
-That sort of pink castle-like resort that we go to, to negotiate that particular part, like 600 kilometers out of Harare—nobody knew we were there.
+That sort of pink castle-like resort that we go to, to negotiate that particular part, about 600 kilometers out of Harare—nobody knew we were there.
 And for us, that's when I felt this power that was really extraordinary.
-Me and the foreign crew were doing a mix of things telling of this negotiation.
+Me and the foreign crew were doing a mix of things to tell the story of this negotiation.
 And we were basically the only ones in the world to get to see it unfold, what was going on.

 Do you think there's any way that you would've been given that kind of access had you been a Zimbabwean crew or an African crew?

 No, never, never, never.
 That debate came up many times.
 I mean, the people that you're talking about before didn't want them there.

 Being white and European allowed for a certain kind of access that the various parties involved here were perhaps more comfortable with.

 Yeah, you're right.
 Everybody in Zimbabwe, because of the polarized political situation, is political, either one side or the other.
 But we had access to both sides of the negotiating table.
 That fact was extraordinary because we had the point of view from both men.
 We filmed inside of the MDC's headquarters.